 Belmond’s other restaurant is Andanza.
 It is open for breakfast, lunch and dinner.
 I always enjoy the colonial setting.
 I had been several times in the past, but recently went back for dinner with my new neighbors.
 I really enjoyed my meal!
 Since I was there last, they have a new and talented chef who is in process of redoing all menus.
 Their Blue Bar is also a great spot to grab a drink.
 They offer live music twice weekly in the courtyard. in 2023 they opened the new rooftop bar, Tunki Rooftop by Handshake.
 These are in their downtown location at Hospicio #35.

-Across from Panio is another great restaurant.
-Rustica, at Salida a Celaya #34, was opened by a delightful young couple.
-I always enjoy visiting with Eduardo who was originally from Spain.
+One of my favorite places in town is Rustica, at Salida a Celaya #34.
+I always enjoy visiting with Eduardo, the owner, who was originally from Spain.
 They have turned a former, casual Mexican spot into a delightful restaurant and cafe with a perfect outdoor patio in the back.
 I enjoy going for lunch where they have a menu of omelettes, tacos, sandwiches, coffee and pastries.
 The roasted beet salad and a pizza with arugula, figs, goat cheese and prosciutto is the perfect choice!!
 The frittata is also one of my favorites.
 The ingredients are always so fresh.
-I now go once or twice every time I am in San Miguel, as it has become one of my favorite spots in town.
+I now go once or twice every time I am in San Miguel.

 They recently added additional seating on the upstairs rooftop, which is open on weekends when the restaurant is the most popular.
-You ca also sit and work upstairs during the week.
+You can also sit and work upstairs during the week.

 I was excited to try their new, upscale restaurant called Spice Market on my last trip.
 It is located on the top floor and is beautifully decorated along with having a creative Asian meno.
 They have a large outdoor terrace which is perfect for San Miguel sunsets and weather.
 I enjoyed the experience, service and food.

-A new spot getting good press is Tostevere at Codo #4.
-I just went for the first time and really enjoyed the experience.
+I also recommend Tostévere at Codo #4.
+I went for the first time and really enjoyed the experience.
 It is a tiny spot, so make sure to make a reservation before you go.
 They have a small menu featuring tacos, tostadas, sides and some sandwiches and entrees.
 I thought the seared tuna and grilled octopus tostadas were excellent as was the roasted beet tostada.
 I also thought dessert of figs with a balsamic reduction sauce and cream was a perfect way to end a great meal.
 I will definitely go back.

 Other favorites include: